Niraaj-Rajalingam/MEARN/README.md

 - Data is persisted across sessions in the `pg-db-data` docker volume.
 If you want to clear your database, simply delete the docker volume with `docker volume rm pg-db-data`.
 - The postgres database username is `postgres` and the password is `mearn-app-db`.
+- You should be able to access the database using any GUI RDBMS software at `localhost:5432` when the app is running.

 ## Deploy on Vercel